This post contains affiliate links. If you buy through these links, I may earn a small commission.

-You can add the lemon zest in your from-scratch recipes that call for lemon zest, you can include lemon zest in your favorite beverages, or use it to make lemon sugar.
+You can add the lemon zest in your from-scratch recipes that call for lemon zest, you can include lemon zest or lemon peels in your favorite beverages, or use it to make lemon sugar.

 How to freeze lemon juice in ice cube trays?

 You can opt to freeze lemon juice so that you get to use out of your whole harvest of this citrus fruit.
-Freezing lemon juice into cubes helps provide you with a quick grab-n-use option for your favorite beverages all year round!
+Making lemon juice into frozen cubes helps provide you with a quick grab-n-use option for your favorite beverages all year round!